metosin/spec-tools/docs/01_coercion.md

 ; :location [61.499374 23.7408149]}
 ```

-All the invalid data is read in.
-And it's still valid!!!:
+Also, the invalid data is still there.
+And according to `clojure.spec`, it's still valid:

 ```clj
 (s/valid?